jflex-de/jflex/jflex/examples/cup-interpreter/README.md

 This directory contains an interpreter for a small functional programming language (called "AS").
 It uses JFlex and CUP.

+## Build with maven

+    ../../../mvnw package

+To run the interpreter on a sample input.

+    java -jar target/cup-interpreter-full-1.0.jar src/test/data/example.as

+You can expect `src/test/data/output.good`.

+## Build with ant

+    ant run

 ## Files

 - `Main.java` is the main program.
 It reads an AS program from